shivasiddharth/GassistPi/README.md

 <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSbWTSYEWwNbmAbtdlOhgcnNH0IJ0_DxansHsxRO9XIvDJD0_qvbQ">

-2. From the terminal we recall the configuration menu of the Raspberry.
-3. Run sudo raspi-config, select Interfacing options, camera.
+2. From the terminal we recall sudo raspi-config, select Interfacing options, select camera.
+3. From the terminal go to cd GassistPi/recognition
+4. python3 photography.py
+The image obtained will be renamed as desired, since it will be approached to a person whose recognition we want to carry out as we go to declare continuing the compilation of the config.yaml.
+5. In the section "known_people" we put the name of the person, the reference file and the topic, where we will publish a MQTT message.
+6. We launch the python3 comparison.py script.
+7. if everything works properly and you want to run the script at boot, run: sudo crontab -e. let's go to the bottom of the file and add:
+@reboot sh /home/pi/GassistPi/recognition/start.sh.

 *******************************************************************
 ### **GETTING RECIPE DETAILS USING ASSISTANT**
 *******************************************************************